Madinu18/Line-Following-Robot-for-Plant-Watering/README.md

 ## Overview

 This project involves the design of a Line Following Robot for automated plant watering.
 The robot is equipped with sensors to follow a predefined path and a watering mechanism to ensure efficient watering of plants.
-The robot waters plants when it detects a green color and stops when it encounters a blue color.
+It waters plants when detecting a green color and stops upon encountering a blue color.
 You can view the implementation of this project on my YouTube channel at the following link: https://www.youtube.com/watch?v=ohmG6FiPu7Q.
+The 3D model design, created using Fusion360, can be found in the file '3D Design.f3z.'

 ## Table of Contents